Palestinian Flag Solidarity with Palestine. We seek justice and peace, and strongly oppose all forms of injustice and genocide.

 Installation

-PHPFlasher is modular, so you can install only the parts you need.
+PHPFlasher is modular.
+You can install only the parts you need.

 Run this command to install it: